sr99622/libonvif/README.md

     timezone setting of the camera.

     If the camera DNS setting is properly onvif compliant, the IP address may be reliably set.
-Some cameras may not respond to the DNS setting requested by onvif-camadmin due to non compliance.
+Some cameras may not respond to the DNS setting requested by onvif-gui due to non compliance.
 Note that the camera may reboot automatically under some conditions if the DNS setting is changed from off to on.